CircuitVerse/Blog/content/posts/Jaydip_Dey_Final_Report.md

 ### 🔍 Questions Page 🔍

-This is the page where users will be able to see and browse questions.
-Features that are implemented in this page includes:
+This is the page where users will be able to browse and view questions.
+The features implemented on this page include:

-- Search filer to search for any questions based on its title and/or description.
+- Search filer to search for any questions based on its title or description.
-- Filter by question categories, difficulty level and status(attempted, unattempted or solved).
+- Filter by question category, difficulty level and status (attempted, unattempted or solved).
-- Change the view (List or grid).
-By default all the questions are displayed in grid view.
+- Change the view to list or grid mode.
+By default, all the questions are displayed in grid view.
-- Pagination is included so that users can see maximum 6 questions.
+- Pagination is implemented to display a maximum of 6 questions per page.

 ![image](/images/Jaydip_GSoC24/question_other.png)